smitkoli18ce5005/Fundoo/README.md

 * Validation for signup page using Vuelidate and added custom error messages
 * Created material FundooLogo component
 * Created FundooHeader component
+* Connected frontend with backend for signup page